John Mitchell Watt

-Prof John Mitchell Watt FRSE FRSSA FRCPE FLS LLD (1 December 1892–23 April 1980) was a 20th-century South African physician and pharmacologist.
+John Mitchell Watt (1 December 1892 – 23 April 1980) was a 20th-century South African physician and pharmacologist.

 He served in both World Wars.
 He made extensive catalogues of traditional African medicines.

 Life

 He was born in Port Elizabeth in Cape Colony on 1 December 1892.
 He was educated at the Grey Institute High School in Port Elizabeth.
 His family moved to Scotland and he completed his education at Stirling High School.

 He studied medicine at the University of Edinburgh graduating with an MB ChB in 1916.
 He then joined the Royal Army Medical Corps.